Submit work for the 14th Annual Digital Salon!

 - Is the work in a completed state or is it a work-in-progress?

 - Is communication – written or in other formats – clear, concise, and free of errors?

 - Is the submission form complete?

 Some of the works from the online collection will be selected for an exhibition in April that will be housed in College Library.
-The exhibition is in conjunction with the Undergraduate Symposium and Ideas to Excellence initiative.
-The Digital Salon Team will select a subset of the best work that represents different media, fields of study, independent work and media to create an exhibition suited to the constraints and opportunities presented by our exhibition space.
+The exhibition is usually in conjunction with the Undergraduate Symposium.
+The Digital Salon team will select a subset of the best work that represents different media, fields of study, independent work and media to create an exhibition suited to the constraints and opportunities presented by our exhibition space.

-The Digital Salon Team will consider the following questions:
+The Digital Salon Team will also consider the following questions:

 - Is the work an exemplar when compared to the other works accepted in the collection?